EasyCorp/EasyAdminBundle/Resources/doc/tutorials/upload-files-and-images.md

 ------------------------------

-Adding support for uploading other types of files (such as PDF files) is similar to uploading images, but it requires some changes when displaying them in the backend.
+Adding support for uploading other types of files (such as PDF files) is similar to uploading images.
+That's why in the next sections we'll show the required steps, but we won't repeat the same explanations.
 In this example, we'll add support for uploading PDFs that represent the contracts subscribed by the users.

-### Configuring the Files Uploading
+### Configuring the Uploading of Files

 Define the "mapping" for the new user contracts: